ady7ady7/career-log/README.md

 This will be a log of my current learning and coding activities, which will revolve around manual coding (with no AI assistance) in order to foster deep understanding and problem-solving skills.

-The current main goal is to master data analyst data set, the main areas of focus are SQL, Power BI and later I plan to focus on Python.
+The current main goal is to grasp data analyst's skillset, and the main areas of focus are SQL and Power BI, and later I might focus more on Python (but it would be nice to use it regularly, since I already have experience).
 I might also work on simple ETL pipelines in Python that will feed my database with data.
 As for the database, I will be using my PostgreSQL from DigitalOcean, mainly used as a storage for the market data I'm regularly collecting.